MarkHedleyJones/docker-bbq/README.md

 │   │
 │   ├─ packagelist                # List of system packages to install │   │
-│   └─ <build-reated-files>       # For example, pip-requirements.txt
+│   └─ <build-related-files>      # For example, pip-requirements.txt
 │
 ├─► workspace
 │   │